 For three days, I heard the bugs sing as the rain fell, and I felt the sun beam through my shaded windows, but I couldn’t get myself to walk outside of my hotel room as illness took over my body.

 I was bed-ridden for days and I was utterly depressed.
 It was as if I was experiencing the psychedelic medicine called Ayahuasca before I had ever even taken it.
-I had cuts, bumps, and bruises all over my body, and I didn’t even come out to the hotel lobby to eat my complimentary breakfast.
+I had cuts, bumps, and bruises all over my body, and I did not even come out to the hotel lobby to eat my complimentary breakfast.

-After a week of horrific pain, I made the decision to pack my bags and head home.
+After a week of horrible pain, I made the decision to pack my bags and head home.
 As I prepared to gather my things and schedule my return flight home, I received a phone call in my hotel room.
 It was the front desk, asking if I was enjoying my stay as they had not seen me exit my room.

 Fumbling over my words, I came up with a beautifully crafted lie, and I told the hotel lobby that I was enjoying my time.
 They offered to give me a complimentary tour, so I could explore the luscious land of Costa Rica.
 With bravery in hand, I decided to take the tour and give this beautiful country one more shot.